Johnb-Labs/Tally/CSV_IMPORT_GUIDE.md

 # CSV Import Guide for Tally Contact Management

 ## Overview
 This guide explains how to format CSV files for importing contacts into the Tally system.
-Our system features intelligent auto-mapping, division-based organization, and supports South African business formats.
 You can import contacts using Excel (.xlsx), Excel 97-2003 (.xls), or CSV (.csv) files.

 ## Available Fields